 Ranking well on search engine results pages (SERPs) is only the first step.

 To this end, Google is monitoring what people do on your website once it sends you all that search traffic.
-To determine that you are providing useful and engaging content, Google looks at things like time on site, pageviews, and bounce rate.
-If it seems like web visitors don’t like what they find once they click to your site from Google, Google may downgrade your rankings.
+To figure out if you are providing useful and engaging content, Google notes if visitors click into your site and then soon click back and try other results.

-Therefore, it’s important to write content that your website visitors will adore and find useful.
+So, it’s important to write content that your website visitors will adore and find useful.
 Are you seeing the pattern here?

 Mistake #9: Giving Up Too Soon

 Do not expect instant results.
 SEO is a long-game endeavor.
 It will take a while before you see results.
 You should plan on at least 8 to 18 months, depending on your competition.
-However, if you do the work and carve out time each week to optimize, you will see results.
-A little goes a long way over time.

 Bonus: 4 free tools to get you started with Keyword Research!

-- Google Keyword Planner is a free tool that will give you information on search volume and make suggestions for further keywords.
+- Keyword Planner is a free tool that will give you information on search volume and make suggestions for further keywords.
 It also groups related keywords into ad groups, which you can use to create fresh content around related keywords and phrases.
 The keyword planner is great because the data is actually coming from Google.
 Be careful about paying too much attention to the competition tool.
 That data only includes Adwords advertisers.
 Instead pay attention to search volume and related keywords.

 - Uber Suggest: I use this with Grepwords Chrome extension for a huge list of related keywords and phrases and their search volume.